 - A child speaks a different first language and needs to learn English before transferring to a mainstream school.

-The Department of Education Services (DES) assess individual requests for homeschooling on a case-by-case basis as they know there are some exceptional circumstances.
+The DES assesses individual requests for homeschooling on a case-by-case basis as they know there are some exceptional circumstances.
 They do not want children to get lost in the system.
-They understand that for schooling to work for some children it might need to involve the use of special services, such as Speech and Language Therapy, and this can of course be included as part of the five hours per day of schooling.
-Registration for homeschooling officially opens on July 1st and closes on July 31st.
+They understand that for schooling to work for some children, it might need to involve the use of special services, such as Speech and Language Therapy, and this can be included as part of the five hours per day of schooling.
+Registration for homeschooling is open between July 1st to 31st each year.

 How to Apply for Homeschooling Approval